MatrixDoctors/matrix-cerberus/docs/setup.md

 First comes the configuration files.
 This contains all of your sensitive data (i.e third party app IDs and secrets), custom configuration, domain address and other essesntial details which will be required to get your app running properly.

-List of configuration and environment files:
+List of configuration and environment files for production:
 - `config.yml` for backend
 - `.env.production` for frontend
 - `nginx.conf` in `nginx/prod` for nginx